FliegendeWurst/TriliumDroid/README.md

 ## Usage

-1. Download the app from the [latest release](https://github.com/FliegendeWurst/TriliumDroid/releases).
+1. Download the app from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/eu.fliegendewurst.triliumdroid).
 2. Install the APK.
 You need to enable installing apps from unknown sources.
 3. Open the app and configure your sync server (hostname, port, password).
 4. Go back, wait until sync is finished.